AstroJosePC/TESSDataExploration/README.md

 DraftPeriodograms: These PDFs are simple periodogram plots produced from the three light curves for every target.

+SyntheticComparison & StellarModels: This datasets/PDFs are used and exported in period_distros.ipynb.
+Check the notebook for details.

 WHAT DO THE SCRIPTS DO?
 ---------------------------